-- Resurfacing procedures: Laser therapy, dermabrasion, microdermabrasion, and chemical peels can help improve the appearance of acne scars that aren’t very deep.
+- Resurfacing procedures.
+Laser therapy, dermabrasion, microdermabrasion, and chemical peels can help improve the appearance of acne scars that aren’t very deep.
 They all involve removing layers of skin cells to encourage skin to produce new cells.
 If you have darker skin, you may want to skip dermabrasion, which can result in scarring and discoloration.
 Some types of laser therapy may do this as well, but Nd:YAG lasers are typically safer for darker skin.

-- Microneedling: Also known as collagen induction therapy, this is a good option if you have a lot of depressed acne scars.
+- Microneedling.
+Also known as collagen induction therapy, this is a good option if you have a lot of depressed acne scars.
 It involves using a motorized microneedling pen containing rotating needles.
 The pen is pressed into depressed acne scars to stimulate collagen production.

-- Injections: A series of repeated injections of medicine such as corticosteroids into skin can flatten and soften raised and thick scars.
+- Injections.
+A series of repeated injections of medicine, such as corticosteroids, can flatten and soften raised and thick scars.

-- Surgery: Surgery involves excising and raising tissue or breaking up tissue to reduce the appearance of depressed acne scars.
+- Surgery.
+Surgery involves raising tissue or breaking up tissue to reduce the appearance of depressed acne scars.
 Cryosurgery freezes off raised acne scars, but it’s not recommended for people with darker skin.

 At-home or natural remedies

 You should always check in with a dermatologist before trying new acne scar treatments.
-A doctor can determine that you actually have acne scars and not another condition, as well as recommend the most effective treatment.
+A doctor can determine if you have acne scars and not another condition.
+They can also recommend the most effective treatment.

 Talk with a doctor to get recommendations for the best treatment plan for your type and severity of acne.